Brittany Anjou: Bi TYRANT / Bisexual Tyrant (2014 - present)

-The Shaggs, Dot Wiggin Band, Bi TYRANT
+The Shaggs and The Dot Wiggin Band

 In 2012, Anjou began performing with members of The Shaggs, and helped to form, record and tour The Dot Wiggin Band, of which she is the co-vocalist, and frequently interviewed about.
 At the invitation of American band Wilco, The Shaggs performed at the 2017 Solid Sound Festival at Mass MoCA.
 Anjou supported as the stand-in bassist and vocalist with Dot and Betty Wiggin for their second time onstage together in over 46 years.
 The backing band included guitarist Richard Bennett (Friendly Bears), drummer Laura Cromwell, and guitarist Jesse Krakow (Time of Orchids, Shudder to Think).
-With other members, Anjou fronts the experimental punk group, Bi TYRANT.

 L.A.R.C.E.N.Y.
+(2013-2017)

-In 2013, Anjou founded LARCENY (Lethal Activists Revitalizing Creativity Enaction in New York), a 25-member chamber ensemble which performs Anjou's arrangements.
+In 2013, Anjou founded and led the LARCENY Chamber Orchestra, a 30-member chamber ensemble that performed Anjou's arrangements and transcriptions.
 Instrumentation includes trumpet, trombones, flute, alto flute, saxophones, violins, viola, cello, turntables and rhythm section.
-The group is known for an annual tribute concert of Portishead's Roseland NYC Live album at Le Poisson Rouge in NYC.
+The group was known for an annual live recreation tribute concert of Portishead's Roseland NYC Live album at Le Poisson Rouge in NYC, complete with strings, horns, turntables, rhythm section, guest vocalists, using original sourced samples.

 Other appearances

-Anjou has toured as a pianist, keyboardist, vibraphonist, and background vocalist for US singer-songwriter Sophie Auster, the Dot Wiggin Band, The Shaggs, Ravens and Chimes, and Oren Bloedow.
+Anjou has recorded and toured as a pianist, keyboardist, vibraphonist, and background vocalist for The Shaggs, the Dot Wiggin Band, Ravens and Chimes, Elysian Fields, Oren Bloedow, Sophie Auster, Christeene Vale, Boshra Al Saadi, Brittain Ashford, and others.
+She performed at the Women Rock Rhodes Festival in LA in 2020 and 2021.

-In 2016, Anjou composed a live score for theater piece In the Eruptive Mode: Hijacked Voices of the Arab Spring, by Sulayman Al Bassam.
-The work premiered in Kuwait, Beirut, Tunis, and Metz, France, and was reviewed positively by French and Arab press.
+In 2016, Anjou composed a live score for the theater piece In the Eruptive Mode: Hijacked Voices of the Arab Spring, by Sulayman Al Bassam.
+The work premiered in Kuwait, followed by tours in Beirut, Tunis, Metz (France), Antwerp, and Boston from 2016-2018, and was reviewed positively by French and Arab press.

-In 2009, she was an artist in residence at Kuwait’s Sheikh Jaber Al-Ahmad Cultural Center opera house.
+From 2018-2020, Anjou was the director of jazz and artist in residence at the JACC music school located in Kuwait’s Sheikh Jaber Al-Ahmad Cultural Center opera house.